Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces: Twisted -theory via locally convex algebras

+Let $A$ be a pro $C^*$-algebra and let $S(A)$ denote the set of all continuous $C^*$-seminorms on $A$.
+For any $p\in S(A)$ set $\ker(p)= \{a\in A | p(a)=0\}$.
+Then $\ker(p)$ is a two-sided closed $*$-ideal in $A$ and $A_p= A/\ker(p)$ is actually a $C^*$-algebra.
+The set $S(A)$ is directed by declaring $p\leqslant q$ if and only if $p(a)\leqslant q(a)$ for all $a\in A$.
+This converts $\{p\mapsto A_p\}$ into an inverse system and, in fact, $A\cong \ilim_{p\in S(A)} A_p$.
+Clearly, the limit does not change by passing onto a cofinal subset of $S(A)$.
 A pro $C^*$-algebra $A$ is called a {\em $\sC$-algebra} if there is a countable (cofinal) subset $S'\subset S(A)$, which determines that topology of $A$; in other words, $A\cong \ilim_{p\in {S'}} A_p$.
 A space $X=\dlim_{n\in\NN} X_n$ is a {\em countably compactly generated} space if each $X_n$ is compact and Hausdorff, i.e., $X$ is a countable direct limit of compact Hausdorff spaces in the category of topological spaces and continuous maps.
 The direct limit topology on $X$ is automatically Hausdorff.
 The category of commutative and unital $\sC$-algebras is (contravariantly) equivalent to the category of countably compactly generated and Hausdorff spaces via the functor $X\mapsto \C(X)$.
 It is also known that commutative and unital pro $C^*$-algebras model all {\em quasitopological} and {\em completely Hausdorff} spaces.
 However, the technical aspects of pro $C^*$-algebras are rather cumbersome.
-It is known that any $*$-homomorphism between two $\sC$-algebras is automatically continuous.
-However, the image of a $*$-homomorphism need to be closed.
+For instance, a generic algebraic $*$-homomorphism need not be continuous; even if it is continuous it need not have closed range.
+Fortunately, it is known that any $*$-homomorphism between two $\sC$-algebras is automatically continuous.

-Given any $\sC$-algebra $A$ one can find a confinal subset $S'\subset S(A)$ such that $S'\simeq \NN$ (as a set).
+Given any $\sC$-algebra $A$ one can find a confinal subset $S'\subset S(A)$, such that $S'\simeq \NN$ (as a linearly directed set).
 Therefore, one can explicitly write $A$ as a countable inverse limit of $C^*$-algebas, $A\cong \ilim_{n\in\NN} A_n$.
 Furthermore, the connecting $*$-homomorphisms of the inverse system $\{A_n\map A_{n-1}\}_{n\in\NN}$ can be arranged to be surjective without altering the inverse limit $\sC$-algebra $A\cong \ilim_n A_n$.
 This is done by replacing each $A_n$ by the intersection of all the images of the homomorphisms $A_m\map A_n$, $m\geqslant n$.
 In the sequel, we shall freely use this explicit presentation of a $\sC$-algebra as an inverse limit of a countable inverse system of $C^*$-algebras with surjective $*$-homomorphisms.

 \begin{rem} The category $\CAlg$ also contains all small inverse (filtered) limits.
 In general, a pro $C^*$-algebra is not a $C^*$-algebra, since the limit is taken in the larger category $\TAlg$.
 For instance, let $X=\colim_{i\in\NN} X_i$ be a countably compactly generated space with each $X_i$ compact.
 Here $X$ is endowed with the direct limit topology, which is automatically Hausdorff.
 Then $\{\C(X_i)\}$ forms naturally a countable inverse system of $C^*$-algebras with restriction $*$-homomorphisms.
 The limit of this system in $\TAlg$ is $\C(X)$, whereas the limit inside $\CAlg$ is $\C_b(X)$, the unital $C^*$-algebra of norm bounded functions on $X$. \end{rem}